-12 Behavioral Tendencies - Summary
+12 Behavioral Tendencies

 The primary styles - D, I, S, and C - are each influenced by the other three styles in our behavioral expression.
 You are not just one of these styles; you are the result of all four combining and affecting each other.
-The following behavioral tendencies are scored based on the way your DISC styles combine and influence one another.
 On this page you'll see all 12 Behavioral Tendencies in Summary, and the following pages deliver more detail about each of these measurements.

 Behaviors Natural Adapted Reasoning How this individual uses evidence to think through and solve problems.
-Evidence-based Intuition-based Self-Reliance How this individual works within a team.
-Directive Situational Accuracy How this individual focuses on correctness and exactness.
-Precision Predictability Personal Drive How this individual's own goals move things forward.
-Self-Driven Situational Careful Decision Making How this individual approaches decisions and actions.
+Evidence-based (C) Intuition-based (I) Self-Reliance How this individual works within a team.
+Directive (D) Situational Accuracy How this individual focuses on correctness and exactness.
+Precision (C) Predictability (S) Personal Drive How this individual's own goals move things forward.
+Self-Driven (D) Situational Careful Decision Making How this individual approaches decisions and actions.
 Situational Situational Prioritizing How this individual determines the order for dealing with items or tasks based on established rules and structure.
-Situational Results Providing Instruction How this individual dictates directions and expectations.
-Situational Directive & Compulsive Customer & Team Interaction How this individual engages with customers and stakeholders, internal and external.
+Situational Results (D) Providing Instruction How this individual dictates directions and expectations.
+Situational Directive & Compulsive (D) Customer & Team Interaction How this individual engages with customers and stakeholders, internal and external.
 Situational Situational Change Resistance How this individual resists engaging with change.
-Drives Change Situational Work Process Alignment How this individual focuses on process to follow through on work.
-Accuracy Consistency Building Rapport How this individual focuses when interacting with others.
-Results-Focused Situational Expressing Openness How this individual is most comfortable expressing themselves.
-Structural Social
+Drives Change (D) Situational Work Process Alignment How this individual focuses on process to follow through on work.
+Accuracy (C) Consistency (S) Building Rapport How this individual focuses when interacting with others.
+Results-Focused (D) Situational Expressing Openness How this individual is most comfortable expressing themselves.
+Structural (C) Social (I)